pw4rn3r/ECE382/labs/lab1/index.md

 The MSP430G2553 that you're using does not have a hardware multiplier, so you'll have to get creative to implement this.

-There are a couple of ways to implement multiply - **strive for the fastest possible implementation**.
-Solutions that multiply in O(n) time will receive half points.
-Only solutions that multiply in O(log n) time will receive full points.
+There are a couple of ways to implement multiply - **strive for the fastest possible, yet practical implementation**.
+Solutions that multiply by brute force (worse than O(n) time) will receive half points.
+Only solutions that multiply in O(n) or better time will receive full points.

 O(n) means that the time it takes to reach a solution varies with the size of the input.
-O(log n) means that time to solve varies with the log of the size of the input.
+A typical brute force multiply algorithm requires O(2^n )!

 ## Prelab